-Mercer dedicates the Law School building with U.S. Attorney General and Mercer alumnus Griffin B. Bell on the program and Chief Justice Warren Burger as quest speaker.
+• Mercer dedicates the Law School building with U.S. Attorney General and Mercer alumnus Griffin B. Bell on the program and Chief Justice Warren Burger as guest speaker.

 - Mercer dedicates the restored Administration Building. - The inauguration for Mercer's 17th president, Raleigh Kirby Godsey, are held at Macon City Auditorium. - Mercer dedicates the A.T.
-Davis Administration Building, College of Arts and Sciences, in Atlanta.
+Davis Administration Building, College of Arts and Sciences, in Atlanta. - Mercer dedicates the Sheffield Building, College of Arts and Sciences in Atlanta.

-Mercer dedicates the School of Medicine's Education Building in Macon.
+• Mercer dedicates the School of Medicine's Education Building in Macon.

-Mercer University School of Medicine admits its charter class of students in the fall.
+• Mercer University School of Medicine admits its charter class of students in the fall.